JWSTGiantPlanets/pipelines/README.md

 You can create flat fields yourself using the [`construct_flat_field`](https://github.com/JWSTGiantPlanets/pipelines/blob/main/construct_flat_field.py) script to create a set fo flat fields directly from your dataset.
 The script takes a set of `stage3` or `stage3_desaturated` dithered observations and uses these to construct a flat field which minimises variation in brightness of each location on the target between dithers.
 This was designed to work for extended source observations which fill the MIRI field of view and have at least 4 dithers.
 Observations of objects which do not fill the FOV or have fewer dithers are unlikely to produce reliable flat fields.

 ## NIRSPEC pipeline
-_The NIRSPEC pipeline is in development and will be released soon..._
+_The custom NIRSPEC pipeline is in development and will be released soon..._

 ## Support
 If you have any issues running the code in this repository, please [open an issue](https://github.com/JWSTGiantPlanets/pipelines/issues/new) or contact ortk2@leicester.ac.uk.

-## Reference
+## References
 Fletcher et al. (2023). _Saturn's Atmosphere in Northern Summer Revealed by JWST/MIRI_.
 Manuscript in preparation.

 ![MIRI pipeline summary figure](images/pipeline_summary.png)